MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-product-recommendation.md

 ## Task 2 - Data unification

-After ingesting the data we now begin the **Map, Match, Merge** process to create a unified customer profile.
+After ingesting the data, we now begin the data unification process to create a unified customer profile.
 For more information, see [Data unification](data-unification.md).

 ### Map